women-at-sea-in-boat-belize-capa

 Looking Forward

-In small-scale fisheries around the world, women’s valuable contributions to the sector and to conservation decisions related to fishing remain largely unrecognized, but the WIFF and National Women in Fisheries Association show what becomes possible when years of dedication and advocacy translate into real governance structures.
-Together, these initiatives have done more than just empower women: they have shifted men's mindsets and created conditions for women to lead and be valued.
+In small-scale fisheries around the world, women’s valuable contributions to the sector and conservation decisions related to fishing remain largely unrecognized, ut the WIFF and NWIFA show what is possible when years of dedication and advocacy translate into real governance structures.
+Together, these initiatives have done more than just empower women in Belize: they have shifted men's mindsets and created conditions for women to lead and be valued.

 Since its formation in 2024, the Association has been working on increasing membership, building its reputation, and partnering with other fisherfolk associations and community groups.
-Their presence at the national level has begun to challenge assumptions among men in the sector, demonstrating that women deserve a seat at the decision-making table—and overlooking their contributions is not simply an equity concern, but a risk to households and ecosystems.
-The CAPA Initiative has also helped the Association elevate its international presence, supporting the secretary, Isela Martinez, to attend the Our Ocean Conference in 2026, representing Belizean women in fisheries on the global stage.
+Their presence at the national level has begun to challenge the assumptions of men in the sector, demonstrating that women deserve a seat at the decision-making table — and overlooking their contributions is not simply an equity concern, but a risk to households and ecosystems.
+The CAPA Initiative has also helped the Association elevate its international presence, supporting the secretary, Isela Martinez, to attend the Our Ocean Conference in 2026 and represent Belizean women in fisheries on the global stage.

 Their momentum is visible at the community level as well.
-For Association treasurer Shereene Miranda, the sea is a crucial part of her life.
-She has been going on fishing trips with her parents since she was a toddler, and noticed a growing desire for women to both organize themselves and become fisherfolk within her community in Hopkins village.
-Working with her local association, the Yugadan Fisherfolk Association, she helped double the number of women members from 4 years ago, demonstrating a step toward gender parity in the association.
+For Association treasurer Shereene Miranda, the sea has been a crucial part of her life since she was a toddler, when she began going on fishing trips with her parents.
+Her community of Hopkins depends on the long-term health of marine ecosystems, and she noticed a growing desire for women to both organize themselves and become fisherfolk.
+She helped double the number of women counted as members of her local association, the Yugadan Fisherfolk Association, in just 4 years, moving toward gender parity in the association and strengthening women’s representation in fisheries decision-making.

-Moving forward, the executive committee and conveners of the WIFF are committed to working with policy-makers and protected area managers to provide women with opportunities to meaningfully contribute to the sector's management and development in ways that benefit Belize’s marine resources.
+Moving forward, the executive committee and conveners of the WIFF are committed to working with policy-makers and protected area managers to provide women with opportunities to meaningfully contribute to the sustainable management of Belize’s marine resources and development of the sector.

 About the CAPA Initiative